 The business landscape has changed over the years, predominantly due to constant technological disruptions.
-A well-thought-out and differentiated product are although a cornerstone to building a loyal customer base, it is ‘not all’ an enterprise needs to formulate a competitive advantage.
+A well-thought-out and the differentiated product is although a cornerstone to build a loyal customer base, it is ‘not all’ an enterprise needs to formulate a competitive advantage.
 That is where a disciplined and effective sales process comes into the picture and to have that companies need robust sales planning, execution and performance management.

 However, with globalisation, any factor in a nook or corner of the world can impact the company’s top line.